Overview of high-density QCD studies with the CMS experiment at the LHC: Introduction

 \begin{itemize} \item This Introduction presents the physics motivations behind studying HI collisions at LHC energies, and in particular how data from the CMS detector can be used to address fundamental questions related to the high-density matter that is created in these strong interactions, governed by quantum chromodynamics~(QCD). \item Section~\ref{sec:ExperimentalMethods} outlines the experimental challenges associated with the overall data-taking strategy and the subsequent reconstruction of HI events.
 It also describes the various detectors, filters (triggers), and offline software techniques used to select the events of interest and to provide data samples for physics analysis. \item Section~\ref{sec:InitialState} focuses on studies of the initial state of the collisions, in particular on constraints of nuclear parton distribution functions (nPDFs), and on searches for gluon saturation phenomena at small values of parton fractional momenta (Bjorken $x$), by means of particles produced in processes with a large squared momentum transfer \QTwo (``hard probes'') and diffractive photoproduction of vector mesons. \item Section~\ref{sec:softQGP} describes the bulk observables that provide information on the geometry, entropy, energy density, and other collective properties of the medium produced in HI collisions for various collision systems and LHC energies.
-Searches for chiral symmetry restoration are also discussed. \item Section~\ref{sec:hardQGP} presents the interesting physics in the high-\QTwo realm, in particular how hadrons, jets, and particles containing heavy quarks can act as ``tomographic'' probes of the medium formed in the HI reactions.
+Searches for chiral symmetry restoration are also discussed. \item Section~\ref{sec:hardQGP} presents the interesting physics in the high-\QTwo realm, in particular how hadrons, jets, and particles containing heavy quarks can act as ``tomographic'' probes of the medium formed in the HI reactions. \item Section~\ref{sec:SmallSystems} highlights the paradigm-shifting findings made by CMS in studies of small collision systems, such as the emergence of collectivity for unidentified, light- and heavy-flavor hadrons. \item Section~\ref{sec:QEDBSM} details the results related to photon-induced processes in electromagnetic~(EM) nucleus-nucleus (\AonA) interactions. \item Finally, Section~\ref{sec:Summary} provides a comprehensive summary of the results obtained by CMS in the first two LHC runs and discusses an outlook for future discoveries using the CMS detector. \item Appendix~\ref{app:Glossary} contains a glossary defining all of the acronyms used in this review. \end{itemize}